Customer Education: A Beginner’s Guide

 2. Learner results

 This report gives a detailed picture of how an individual customer is performing.
-This information is crucial if a particular customer is having issues, reaching out to your support team frequently, or has submitted a complaint.
+This information is crucial if a particular client is having issues, reaching out to your customer support team frequently, or has submitted a complaint.

 3. Course details

-Course detail reports provide you with the right metrics for analyzing how customers are progressing with a specific course.
+Course detail reports provide customer education teams with the right metrics for analyzing how customers are progressing with a specific course.
 Keep an eye out for consistently low test scores, as this could indicate that the quiz is too difficult or needs clarification.
 On the flip side, if all customers are getting the maximum score on assessments, you might want to make the lesson more challenging.

 4. Progress achievements

-This report works perfectly for exams and assessments.
+This report works perfectly for exams and assessments of users’ knowledge levels.
 If your customer training program offers certification upon completion, this data allows you to see who has been certified and when.

 Want to know more?
 This handy article on LMS reporting will let you know how to utilize the analytics.